hapy8/bazbx/README.md

-this (https://github.com/hapy8/bazbx) file code is for beginner like sum the numbers
+this code is for beginner level who just start coding and This code is for sum.